All Purpose Cultural Cat Girl Nuku Nuku: Characters

 Akiko's two loyal henchwomen, they spearhead the attacks on Nuku Nuku and frequently suffer the consequences.
-Arisa is the more violent of the two and prefers to use weapons in order to get her way, something which Kyouko tries to restrain.
+Arisa is the more violent of the two and prefers to use weapons in order to get her way, something which Kyōko tries to restrain.

 Media

 Manga

 The manga is published in English by ADV Manga.
 It was serialized in Weekly Manga Action.
 It was created by Yuzo Takada and originally contained three chapters which focused on Nuku Nuku trying to be a human after her brain was transferred into an android.
 The manga was licensed by ADV Manga and published as a single volume on August 24, 2004, with the name All Purpose Cultural Cat Girl Nuku Nuku.

 Anime

 Cat Girl Nuku Nuku has been adapted into two OVA series and one anime television series.
 The first OVA adaptation, All Purpose Cultural Cat Girl Nuku Nuku, was directed by Yoshio Ishiwata and released in Japan as six individual episodes on both VHS and Laserdisc from November 1992.
 A subtitled version of the OVA was released by A.D.
 Vision on May 9, 1995.
 Crusader Video released the OVA in the United Kingdom featuring regional accents.
 A scene possibly alluding to masturbation was removed prior to release.

 Spanning fourteen episodes, the full anime adaptation, All Purpose Cultural Cat Girl Nuku Nuku TV, was directed by Yoshitaka Fujimoto.
 It premiered in Japan on January 7, 1998, and ran until March 25, 1998.
 It introduces new characters and makes several changes to the manga story line.

 The third adaptation was a 12-episode OVA series called All Purpose Cultural Cat-Girl Nuku Nuku DASH! and also directed by Yoshitaka Fujimoto.
 It was released on DVD in three volumes from September 23, 1998, to December 23, 1998.

 All three anime adaptations were originally licensed in North America by ADV Films.
 Discotek Media licensed the OVA, TV Series and its Dash!! spin-off for a single-disc SDBD release on August 28, 2018, which includes Crusader Video's dub of the OVA as an added bonus.